nicoletownley/b-amazon/README.md

 * Javascript

 # **__My Role In The App Development__**
- My role was to develop base  was to develop the MySQL database and the code necessary meet the requirements of the homework assignment.
+ My role was to develop the MySQL database and the javascript code necessary meet the requirements of the homework assignment.
 I brainstormed and collaborated with other students about approach and functionality.